slattgram/slattgram/README.md

 - 👋 Hi, I’m @slattgram
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Angular and some React
+- 🌱 I’m currently working with Angular
-- 📫 How to reach me : twitter @pokhnatiuk, insta @dmytropokhnatiuk
+- 📫 How to reach me : insta @dmytropokhnatiuk

 <!---
 slattgram/slattgram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.